ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-ref-sql.md

 The SQL ingester tool selects data from a MSSQL, MySQL or Postgres database table using a SQL endpoint.

-Once your SQL file(s) are constructed, they can be ingested by FeatureBase using the `molecula-ingest-csv` ingester.
+Once your SQL file(s) are built, they can be ingested by FeatureBase using the `molecula-ingest-csv` ingester.

+{: .important}
 Source column names are used to specify column names for each record.

 {% include page-toc.md %}